Generic name: nitroglycerin [ NYE-troe-GLI-ser-in ]

 What is Nitromist?

-NitroMist (nitroglycerin sublingual spray) belongs to a group of drugs called nitrates.
+NitroMist belongs to a group of drugs called nitrates.
 Nitroglycerin dilates (widens) blood vessels, making it easier for blood to flow through them and easier for the heart to pump.

 Nitromist is used to treat or prevent attacks of chest pain (angina).

-You should not use Nitromist if you have severe anemia, increased pressure inside your skull, circulation problems, chest pain that spreads to your jaw or shoulder, or signs of shock (pale skin, cold sweat, irregular heartbeats, sudden weakness or feeling like you might pass out).
+You should not use Nitromist if you have severe anemia, increased pressure inside your skull, circulation problems, chest pain that spreads to your jaw or shoulder, or signs of shock (pale skin, suddenly feeling light-headed).

 Seek emergency medical attention if you have early symptoms of a heart attack (chest pain or pressure, pain spreading to your jaw or shoulder, sweating, general ill feeling).